 Why Not Use Scissors?

-Simply said, scissors were not built to handle candlewick trimming.
-Their construction makes reaching the wick in the jar difficult and avoids detritus.
-Leaving candlewick debris in your candle can prevent the wax from burning evenly.
+Simply put, scissors are not designed for trimming candle wicks.
+Their design makes it difficult to reach the wick in the glass and avoid debris.
+Leaving wick debris in your candle can prevent the wax from burning evenly.

 Candlewick trimmers have a tiny plate incorporated into the tip, similar to scissors.
 They also have a curved form that allows them to be used in any deep or small candle jar.

 Still have doubts?
 Here are some reasons why you should use a wick trimmer in the future: